fjelltopp/meerkat_docs/src/frontend/homepage.rst

 Dependancies
 ------------

-The homepage requires some other data to be readily available:
+The homepage requires some other data to be readily available from the Meerkat API (root specified in the main configuration file):

-* The key indicator data is taken from the Meerkat_API which should be available at the HOMEPAGE_API_ROOT as specified in the config.py file.
-* The map data is also taken from the Meerkat_API which should be available at the HOMEPAGE_API_ROOT as specified in the config.py file.
+* **/consultation_map** to get the number of consultations for each facility and the facility location.
+* **/tot_map** to get the total number of cases for each facility and the facility location.
+* **/key_indicators** to get other key indicator fields used in the key indicator section.
+* **/num_alerts** to get the number of alerts used in the key indicator section.

-* The regional kml, specifying the area of each region in the country, should be served as a static asset by the server.
-It's location is specified in the homepage configuration file.
+Th homepage also requires the regional kml, specifying the area of each region in the country.
+It should be served as a static asset by the server and its location is specified in the homepage configuration file.

+The following third-party software components are also used:

+* **Leaflet** is installed through Bower for drawing maps.
+The following extensions to leaflet are also used:
+	* **Leaflet Markercluster** is installed through Bower for creating cluster maps of the data.
+	* **Leaflet omnivore** is installed through Bower to enable Leaflet to work with KML data (used to deifne regions).
+* **flag-icon-css** is installed through Bower to render images of the country flag in the navbar.
+* **Bootstrap** installed through Bower to format the entire site's HTMl in a responsive and neat manner.
+* **JQuery** is installed through Bower and used to enhance the Javascript across the site.